UHDanke/gd_docs/triggers/items_and_timers.md

 ### Timers
 Item Edit can initialize timers if there isn't one active already.
-Timers created using this trigger are paused, use default settings and have no remaps.
+Timers created using this trigger are paused, use default settings and have no remaps, groups or control IDs.
+These timers can be cleared only with a Stop trigger using Control ID 0.
 Item Edit can only update the value of an active timer.

 # Item Compare